tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

     > [!div class="mx-imgBorder"]
     > ![In Endpoint Manager admin center, select Users](./media/tutorial-walkthrough-administrative-templates/select-users-endpoint-manager-admin-center.png)

-2. Review some of the information you add or change.
-For example, look at the properties you can configure, such as Job Title, Department, City, Office, and more.
+2. Review some of the information you can add or change.
+For example, look at the properties you can configure, such as Job Title, Department, City, Office location, and more.
 You can use these properties in your dynamic queries when creating dynamic groups.
 3. Select **Groups** to see the membership of this user.
 You can also remove the user from a group.
 4. Select some of the other options to see more information, and what you can do.
 For example, look at the assigned license, the user's devices, and more.